Dutch Oven Deer Camp Philly

 - Shred and eat alone or on a hoagie

-Cut the onions into slices of approx. 1/8 inch thick and layer them with the bacon in Dutch-Oven.
-The layered meat should be layered tight.
+- Cut the onions into slices of approx. 1/8 inch thick and layer them with the bacon in Dutch-Oven.
+Pack the meat, tightly layering it.

 Bring Back the Deer Camp